Welcome to Sympy!#

 For example, we can all agree that

-(3)#\[\begin{equation} 0.3-(0.2+0.1) = 0. \end{equation}\]
+(2)#\[\begin{equation} 0.3-(0.2+0.1) = 0. \end{equation}\]

-Even so, Python does not always agree with this
+Even so, Python does not always agree with this:

 0.3-(0.2+0.1)

-We do not get exactly \(0.0\), and if we ask if it is equal to \(0.0\), we get
+We do not get exactly \(0.0\), and if we ask whether this is equal to \(0.0\), we get

 0 == 0.3-(0.2+0.1)